textagroup/data.govt.nz/README.md

 # Ideas

-* JavaScript valuidation on the forms
+* JavaScript validation on the forms
 * Exporting model data to a CSV format
 * Export contact data to something like a vCard
 * Export gove data to a pdf/csv